 In addition, the Credit Facility contains events of default that are usual and customary for similar arrangements, including non-payment of principal, interest or fees; breaches of representations and warranties that are not timely cured; violation of covenants; bankruptcy and insolvency events; and events constituting a change of control.

-The Company was in compliance with all financial covenants as of June 30, 2022.
+The Company was in compliance with all financial covenants as of September 30, 2022, with the reported consolidated leverage ratio of 2.88 to 1.00.

 12. Other Long-Term Liabilities